outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Soy products such as tofu and tempeh, (which contain the inhibitor "genistein")
 			- Maitake mushrooms (via inhibition of VEGF)
 			- Lingzhi mushrooms (via inhibition of VEGF and TGF-beta)
-			- Trametes versicolor mushrooms (Polysaccharide-K. .
+			- Trametes versicolor mushrooms (Polysaccharide-K)
-			- Phellinus linteus mushroom. (via active substance Interfungins A inhibition of glycation)
+			- Phellinus linteus mushroom (via active substance Interfungins A inhibition of glycation)
-			- Agaricus subrufescens mushrooms (contain the inhibitors sodium pyroglutamate and ergosterol.
+			- Agaricus subrufescens mushrooms (contain the inhibitors sodium pyroglutamate and ergosterol).
 		- inhibiting chymotrypsin to inhibit angiogenesis
 			- withaferin A